devnizamuddin/devnizamuddin/README.md

 <h2>Carrer Summary</h2>

--  2 years plus professional job experience in working with Mobile technologies.
+-  2.9 years plus professional job experience working with Flutter.

 -  Experience in building apps from scratch in both Flutter and Android.